-FEATURE OBJECTIVE PRESCRIPTION ECOLOGY TIMING security of the electrical infrastructure.
+FEATURE OBJECTIVE PRESCRIPTION ECOLOGY TIMING After 10 years consider thinning some species to favour the growth of long-term species such as oak and hornbeam.
+Cut back or fell any trees which start to adversely affect the functioning or security of the electrical infrastructure.
 Scrub To provide a different habitat type which will favour certain species.
 Provide an additional layer of screening and enhance the setting to the permissive access areas.
 Ensure new plants are regularly watered during extended periods of dry weather Check that the plants are upright and secure.
 Allow the wildflower sward among the shrubs to flower and set seed.
 Allow it to evolve its own composition/structure as the scrub establishes.
 Check at each visit especially in the autumn and make a note of any dead or dying plants and replace them that autumn.
 This process is to be repeated each year until a 100% canopy cover is achieved.
 After seven years consider coppicing species such as hazel and dogwood to maximise the production of dense, twiggy screening growth.
 Cut back branches which hinder safe passage along the Permissive Paths.
-Consider thinning and further coppicing after Year 14.
+Consider thinning and further coppicing after Year 15.
 Cut back or fell any trees which start to adversely affect the functioning or security of the electrical infrastructure (scrub shall not be allowed to encroach closer than 10m to a battery container to minimise fire risk).
 Scrub provides habitat for nesting birds as well as cover for foraging amphibians.
 Linear habitats provide commuting resources to bats.
 The use of native species which produce seeds, nectar and berries at different times of year provides food resources to birds throughout the year and also maximises invertebrate potential within the hedgerow which in turn increases the value of the hedgerow to other wildlife such as foraging bats.
 Establishment management in the first 5 years.
 Consider coppicing after seven years and further coppicing and thinning after 14 years.